Simpler PAC-Bayesian Bounds for Hostile Data: Introduction

 \section{Introduction}

 Learning theory can be traced back to the late 60s and has attracted a great attention since.
 We refer to the monographs \cite{DGL1996} and \cite{Vap2000} for a survey.
 Most of the literature addresses the simplified case of i.i.d observations coupled with bounded loss functions.
-Many bounds on the excess risk holding with large probability were provided - these bounds are refered to as PAC learning bounds since~\cite{valiant1984theory}.
+Many bounds on the excess risk holding with large probability were provided - these bounds are refered to as PAC learning bounds since~\cite{valiant1984theory}.\footnote{PAC stands for Probably Approximately Correct.}

-In the late 90s, the PAC-Bayesian approach has been pioneered by \cite{STW} and \cite{McA,mcallester1999pac}.
-It consists in producing PAC bounds for a specific class of Bayesian-flavored estimators.
-Similarly to classical PAC results, most PAC-Bayesian bounds have been obtained with bounded loss functions \citep[see][for some of the most accurate results]{MR2483528}.
-Note that \cite{catoni2004statistical} provides bounds for unbouded loss, but still under very strong exponential moments assumptions.
-These assumptions were essentially not improved in the most recent works~\cite{guedj2013pac} and \cite{begin2016pac}.
+In the late 90s, the PAC-Bayesian approach was pioneered by \cite{STW} and \cite{McA,mcallester1999pac}.
+It consists of producing PAC bounds for a specific class of Bayesian-flavored estimators.
+Similar to classical PAC results, most PAC-Bayesian bounds have been obtained with bounded loss functions \citep[see][for some of the most accurate results]{MR2483528}.
+Note that \cite{catoni2004statistical} provides bounds for unbouded loss, but still under very strong exponential moment assumptions.
+Different types of PAC-Bayesian bounds were proved in very various models~\cite{seeger2002pac,langford2002pac,seldin2010pac,seldin2012pac,seldin2011pac,guedj2013pac,begin2016pac,JMLR:v17:15-290,oneto2016pac} but the boundedness or exponential moment assumptions were essentially not improved in these papers.

 The relaxation of the exponential moment assumption is however a theoretical challenge, with huge practical implications: in many applications of regression, there is no reason to believe that the noise is bounded or sub-exponential.
 Actually, the belief that the noise is sub-exponential leads to an overconfidence in the prediction that is actually very harmful in practice, see for example the discussion in~\cite{taleb2007black} on finance.
-Still, thanks to the aforementionned works, the road to obtain PAC bounds for bounded observations has now become so nice and comfortable that it might refrain inclinations to explore different settings.
+Still, thanks to the aforementionned works, the road to obtain PAC bounds for bounded observations has now become so nice and comfortable that it might refrain inclination to explore different settings.